m4r35n357/VisualOptimizers/README.md

 The default build requires OpenGL development libraries, and produces the *-gl executables.
 The nogl build is pure c99 and produces the *-std executables.
 C tags are built automatically, which can make things more comfortable in some editors and IDEs.
-Also, there is a pre-commit script for use with git, which rebuilds everything and runs some tests.
+Also, there is a pre-commit script for use with git, which rebuilds everything and runs some simple scenarios.
 To run it:
 ```
 ./pre-commit